ndjokic1985/league.champions/README.md

 * [Screenshot 5](https://i.imgur.com/IaAQ1yE.png) - GET method (all matches results)
 * [Screenshot 6](https://i.imgur.com/GhCEgTo.png) - GET method (all filtered matches results)

-5.API endpoint for taking single/multiple league match result/s along with one/more league group/s:
+5.API endpoint for updating one/more league matches results:
+Note: You must know the match 'id' from database for the particular league matches.
+See the below screenshots for further information.

 ```
 Method name: PUT